AKROGIS/Robo-Website/Readme.md

 on a web server.
 Check the website to make sure it can query the server deployed above.

+* The website also serves the `PDS_ChangeLog.html`.
+There is a scheduled task that needs to run that can copy this file from its home on the GIS data server, to this website folder.
+For security reasons, the website does not have access to the data server.

 ## Using

 Point your browser to the directory where the website is published.
 GIS